zhujohn9604/Deep-learning/README.md

 A few important points when running the network.py program:

-1. The labels of training data have to be pre-processed with one hot encoding.
+1. The label of training data have to be pre-processed with one hot encoding.

-2. The labels of test data should keep in the original format.
+2. The label of test data should keep in the original format.

 (e.g., for a multi-classification problem with 9 classes, say, the 1st data instance belongs to class 5.
 Then, if it is in the training set, the label should be encoded into [0, 0, 0, 0, 1, 0, 0, 0, 0]).
 If it is in the test set, we just keep it as 5.